-Approved by the University Council by a vote of [xx] to [xx] on [date].
+Approved by the University Council by a vote of 72 to 1 on March 28, 2023.

-2 But see Turner Street, "Is secrecy necessary for a successful university presidential search?
-Here's what the numbers say" (https://medium.com/@UFbrechnercenter/is-secrecy-necessary-for-a-successful-university-presidential-search-heres-what-the-numbers-say-b429f954145c), which argues that the difference between the quality of hires in open vs. closed presidential searches may not be worth the tradeoffs associated with a closed search and further argues, "Statistically, there does not appear to be support for the contention that being publicly considered for a university presidency is likely to produce severe professional harm."
+See Turner Street, "Is secrecy necessary for a successful university presidential search?
+Here's what the numbers say", which concludes "no" to the titular question (https://medium.com/@UFbrechnercenter/is-secrecy-necessary-for-a-successful-university-presidential-search-heres-what-the-numbers-say-b429f954145c).